Modifying Connecticut Restraining & Protective Orders

 NO. A domestic violence protective order remains in effect until 1 of 3 things happen: (1) the charges are dropped by the prosecutor (called a nolle), (2) the charges are dismissed by the Court at trial; or (3) the court grants a motion for modification of the protective order prior to the conclusion of your case.
 That’s it.
 No exceptions.

 It is important to remember that only a Superior Court judge can modify a protective order.
 Sometimes a domestic violence victim may feel they are ready to “go back to normal” and forgive the person arrested for the domestic violence crime.
-However, making up and reconciling with the victim in a Stamford domestic violence arrest does not give you the right to ignore a court-issued criminal protective order.
+However, making up and reconciling with the victim in a domestic violence arrest does not give you the right to ignore a court-issued criminal protective order.
 You must wait until the order has been modified.
-So if you are bound by a “Full No Contact” or a “Full / Residential Stay-Away” restraining order, and your husband or wife has cooled off, changed their mind, or has invited you back to your house, you will be breaking the law and subject to a felony arrest in Stamford for Criminal Violation of a Protective Order.
+So if you are bound by a “Full No Contact” or a “Full / Residential Stay-Away” restraining order, and your husband or wife has cooled off, changed their mind, or has invited you back to your house, you will be breaking the law and subject to a felony arrest for Criminal Violation of a Protective Order.

 How Quickly Can I Get a Hearing in Court on My Domestic Violence Restraining Order?